34th Street

 When the live Viva! was released, the band's studio material was still somewhat wild and chaotic — easily transferable to a concert situation with all its flamboyance intact.
 Since their reformation, Roxy Music have become increasingly subdued, yet their live shows have supposedly retained the chaotic flavor of earlier studio material.

-Although none of the material on The High Rood is new, recently-converted fans will hear a side of Roxy they haven't heard before.
-"Can't Let Go," which was given a semi- acoustic treatment on lead singer Bryan Ferry's solo album The Bride Stripped Bare, is performed here in contradiction to the song's title; full-throttled instrumentation and soulful female backing vocals drive the song along for five-and-one-half decidedly unboring minutes.
+Although none of the material on The High Road is new, recently-converted fans will hear a side of Roxy they haven't heard before.
+"Can't Let Go," which was given a semi-acoustic treatment on lead singer Bryan Ferry's solo album The Bride Stripped Bare, is performed here in contradiction to the song's title; full-throttled instrumentation and soulful female backing vocals drive the song along for five-and-one-half decidedly unboring minutes.
 On "My Only Love" and John Lennon's "Jealous Guy," the band rocks harder than they did in the studio, but they ease up somewhat to accomodate the songs' lyrical nature.

 3. Why do great bands like Roxy Music rely on boring old instrumental solos?